saimj7/People-Counting-in-Real-Time/README.md

 ***2. Threading:***
 - Multi-Threading is implemented in 'mylib/thread.py'.
 If you ever see a lag/delay in your real-time stream, consider using it.
-- Threaing removes OpenCV's internal buffer (which stores the frames yet to be processed) and thus reduces the lag/increases fps.
+- Threading removes OpenCV's internal buffer (which basically stores the new frames yet to be processed until your system processes the old frames) and thus reduces the lag/increases fps.
+- If your system is not capable of simultaneously processing and outputting the result, you might see a delay in the stream.
+This is where threading comes into action.
 - It is most suitable for solid performance on complex real-time applications.
 To use threading:

 ``` set Thread = True in config. ```